yeagerai/genlayer-cli/README.md

 USAGE:
    genlayer deploy [options]
-   genlayer call <contractAddress> <method> [options]
+   genlayer call <contractAddress> <method> [options] genlayer write <contractAddress> <method> [options]

 OPTIONS (deploy):
-   --contract <contractPath>  (Optional) Path to the intelligent contract to deploy --args <args...>           Positional arguments for the contract (space-separated, use quotes for multi-word arguments)
+   --contract <contractPath>  (Optional) Path to the intelligent contract to deploy --rpc <rpcUrl>             RPC URL for the network --args <args...>           Positional arguments for the contract (space-separated, use quotes for multi-word arguments)

 OPTIONS (call):
+   --rpc <rpcUrl>             RPC URL for the network --args <args...>           Positional arguments for the method (space-separated, use quotes for multi-word arguments)

+OPTIONS (write):
-   --args <args...>           Positional arguments for the method (space-separated, use quotes for multi-word arguments)
+   --rpc <rpcUrl>             RPC URL for the network --args <args...>           Positional arguments for the method (space-separated, use quotes for multi-word arguments)

 EXAMPLES:
    genlayer deploy
-   genlayer deploy --contract ./my_contract.gpy genlayer call 0x123456789abcdef greet --args "Hello World!"
+   genlayer deploy --contract ./my_contract.gpy genlayer deploy --contract ./my_contract.gpy --args "arg1" "arg2" 123
+   genlayer call 0x123456789abcdef greet --args "Hello World!" genlayer write 0x123456789abcdef updateValue --args 42
 ```

 ##### Deploy Behavior
 - If `--contract` is specified, the command will **deploy the given contract**.
 - If `--contract` is omitted, the CLI will **search for scripts inside the `deploy` folder**, sort them, and execute them sequentially.

+##### Call vs Write
+- `call` - Calls a contract method without sending a transaction or changing the state (read-only)
+- `write` - Sends a transaction to a contract method that modifies the state

 #### Keypair Management